Last updated on July 13, 2026

 #3.
 Terror of the Peaks

-We’ve seen a few cards that give a bit of reach to your fatties, but Terror of the Peaks is probably the king of that.
+We’ve seen a few cards that give a bit of reach to your fatties, but Terror of the Peaks is the king of that.
 If you want to be boring, you can assemble an infinite combo with it, or you can just use it to make your big guys nug your opponent in the head.
 I know which one I’d prefer.

 #2.
 Altar of Dementia

-We’ve seen a lot of similar power-matters designs, but there’s some more unique ones near the top.
+We’ve seen a lot of redundant power-matters designs, but there’s some more unique ones near the top.
 Altar of Dementia is one of them, and that might be because it’s difficult to balance cards that care about power in this way.
 It’s a great way to end a game if you just can’t get those last points of damage through.
 Just chuck your beasts at their deck instead!
 Because everyone loves losing to mill….

 #1.
 The Great Henge